jirikuncar/eelap/README.md

 Numpy, lxml, and argparse are recommended for full functionality.
-`pip` or `easy_install` will install them for you if you do `pip install eelap`.
+`pip` or `easy_install` will install them for you if you do `pip install git+git://github.com/jirikuncar/eelap.git`.
 We encourage you to use a virtualenv.
 Check the docs for complete installation and usage instructions.

 ## Where are the docs?